lihaoyi/macropy/readme.md

 # 1 + 1 -> 2
 ```

 You can simply import `wrap` from `macro_module.py` into `test.py`, along with the `log` macro itself.
 This way, the expanded code has a `wrap` function that it can call.
-Although this works in this example, it is somewhat fragile in the general case, as the programmer could easily accidentally create a variable named `wrap`, not knowing that it was being used by `log` (after all, you can't see it used anywhere in the source doe!), causing it to fail:
+Although this works in this example, it is somewhat fragile in the general case, as the programmer could easily accidentally create a variable named `wrap`, not knowing that it was being used by `log` (after all, you can't see it used anywhere in the source code!), causing it to fail:

 ```python
 # test.py